vytautas-sablinskas/FlavorFareInJava/README.md

   - Unit tests using Mockito for mocking dependencies.
   - Integration tests using an in-memory database.
   - AssertJ for assertions.
-  - 119 Tests were done testing all edge cases of logic of controllers/services
+  - In total 119 tests were done to test controllers/services logic with all edge cases included
 - **Error Handling**: Global exception handling where errors are thrown at the service layer and caught by exception handlers to return appropriate HTTP statuses with messages.